peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

         PeterO.Cbor.CBORTypeMapper mapper,
         PeterO.Cbor.PODOptions options);

 Generates a CBORObject from an arbitrary object, using the given options to control how certain objects are converted to CBOR objects.
-The following types are specially handled by this method:
+The following cases are checked in the logical order given (rather than the strict order in which they are implemented by this library):

  *  `null`  is converted to  `CBORObject.Null` .

+ * A  `CBORObject`  is returned as itself.

+ * If the object is of a type corresponding to a type converter mentioned in the  <i>mapper</i>
+ parameter, that converter will be used to convert the object to a CBOR object.
+Type converters can be used to override the default conversion behavior of almost any object.

  * A  `char`  is TBD.